a-blast/cloj-morph/README.md

 ![](data/out/out.gif)

-A implementation of image morphing via homography matrix transformations of key points in pure Clojure!
+A implementation of image morphing via affine transformations of key points in pure Clojure!

-This is my first Clojure project, and performance is still a bit slower than a OpenCV implementation, so it serves more of a toy project & example for anyone working on homography matrices in Clojure.
+This is my first Clojure project, and performance is still a bit slower than a OpenCV implementation, so it serves more of a toy project & example for anyone working on affine transforms in Clojure.

 ## Installation